Guidelines for Applicants

 If you are applying as a creative group then one person should make the application on behalf of the group, but please provide information on all individual applicants.

 Being approved as part of a group does not give you approval as an individual.
-Individuals must apply for a residency on their own merit using the New Applicants form on the website.
+Individuals must apply for a return residency on their own merit using the New Applicants form on the website.